Acer926/HamClock-Sats/README.md

 # HamClock-Sats
-HamClock on Windows , Satellite TLE updater.
+HamClock Installations on Windows , Satellite TLE updater.
 HamClock eSat Updater

 It’s not pretty, but it’s been working on my install of HamClock.